-On a dive boat
+On a Dive Boat

 Private Dive Guide

 If you are hiring a dive guide to go with you on a dive boat, the tip to the boat crew is still expected and will not be shared with the dive guide.
+If you want to tip your guide, do so separately after you’ve taken care of the crew.

 All of that having been said, if your dive guide goes above and beyond the call of duty, tips are always appreciated.
 If you really liked what they did, in addition to a tip, make sure you drop the dive center an email or phone call letting them know what a great job your dive guide did.